 Adding specialty glass to your exterior doors can add to the elegance of your home.
 Your front door is often the first thing someone notices about your home and a great way to make a lasting first impression.
 Specialty glass can complement all types of home designs such as Contemporary, Mediterranean, Farmhouse style, Victorian style, Restoration or Period homes, and Spanish style villas.
 When selecting a glass, you will have to consider home style and practicality.

 The glass panels in exterior doors can be cut to accommodate a variety of sizes and shapes.
 Most glass companies will be able to custom cut and fabricate glass to fit the unique design of your door.
-Certain fabrication specifications will be needed to meet safety requirements such as tempering, laminating and insulated glass units (IG units).
+Certain fabrication specifications will be needed to meet safety requirements such as tempering, laminating, and insulated glass units (IG units).
 Tempered (or toughened) glass is heated to high temperatures and cooled quickly to ensure glass breakage occurs in relatively harmless small pieces.
 All front door glass and accompanying panels should be tempered for safety.
-Additional safety/weather proofing options include laminated and insulated glass.
+Additional safety/weatherproofing options include laminated and insulated glass.
 Laminated glass is two pieces of glass joined together with an interlayer.
 The ideal thickness ranges from 1/8” overall thickness for storm doors or insulated glass, to ½” overall thickness for exterior doors.

 There are many types of decorative glass options to compliment your homes aesthetic.
 Decorative glass can add sophistication and character to your front door regardless of the style.

 Textured glass can add a unique visual aesthetic to exterior doors.
-There are classic patterns such as “Rain” and “Flemish” that work well with iron grilles and more modern patterns like reeded glass.
+Classic patterns such as “Rain” and “Flemish” work well with iron grilles and more modern patterns like reeded glass.
 For a timeless and subtle look, Artista GNA and exclusive Berman Collection patterns are great options to dress up your exterior door.
 Besides the visual appeal, you can control light transmission and privacy with different patterns, thicknesses, and fabrication.
 Textured glass is slightly more costly than regular glass, but it brings visual and practical advantages.

 Restoration Glass & Stained Glass

-Your exterior door and accompanying sidelights or transoms are one of the first things noticed about your home, there are so many different ways to make your exterior one of a kind with glass.
+Your exterior door and accompanying sidelights or transoms are some of the first things noticed about your home, there are so many different ways to make your exterior one of a kind with glass.